materials/mint/README.md

 Installation
 ----

-**Method 1** (*preferred*)
-- Copy code from "update.sh" to your local machine
+1. Get a copy of "update.sh" onto your local machine
+- Method 1
-- Type on your local machine "chmod u+x update.sh"
+..* Copy code from "update.sh" at https://github.com/materials/mint to your local machine ..* Run on your local machine "chmod u+x update.sh"
+- Method 2
+..* Download all files in the repository using the "Download ZIP" link at https://github.com/materials/mint ..* Unzip the files on your local machine
 - Run on your local machine "./update.sh"
 - Edit the Makefile with your settings and run "make"
 - In the future, just run "./update.sh" anytime that you want to update to a new version

-**Method 2**
-- Download all files in the repository using the "Download ZIP" link at https://github.com/materials/mint
-- Unzip the files on your local machine
-- Edit the Makefile with your settings and run "make"
-- In the future, just run "./update.sh" anytime that you want to update to a new version

 Getting Started
 ----

-Once installed, run "mint -h" for help getting started.
+Once installed, run "mint -h" for more detailed help when getting started.
 In general, a single call to mint will have the form

     mint _input_files_ -function_1 args_1 -function_2 args_2 ...